 A high debt-to-cash ratio is why I've been hustling to earn more money through corporate consulting clients so I can pay off one of a rental property mortgage early.
 With the volatility in the stock market, I'm even more motivated to raise cash in order to have buying ammunition.

 My plan is to bring my Debt / Cash ratio down to 200% in 10 years, and down to 100% in 20 years before the age of 60.
 With the purchase of my fourth property in 2014, at 38, I'm no longer in the hyper asset accumulation phase unless I can win an attractive low ball deal.
 Making money selling a product online is more enjoyable than managing property at this stage of my life.

-So long as I can make a combined $200,000 – $250,000 AGI a year through business income and passive income, having a ~$1,000,000 primary mortgage balance is ideal at today's interest rates.
-A 2.625% interest rate is a relatively low hurdle for my investments to overcome, and the $200K – 250K / $1M mortgage ratio is the perfect combo for maximum taxation benefits.
+So long as I can make a combined $300,000 AGI a year through business income and passive income, having a ~$750,000 primary mortgage balance is ideal at today's interest rates.
+A 2.625% interest rate is a relatively low hurdle for my investments to overcome.
+Further, the $300K income:$750K mortgage ratio is relatively conservative.

 Besides the level of income that may help lessen the risk of a high Debt / Cash ratio, the absolute level of cash is also an important variable as well.
-You may have $2 million in debt that costs $53,000 a year in interest to service, but if you have $1 million in cash, you'll be solvent for the next 20 months, assuming no other income is received.
+You may have $2 million in debt that costs $53,000 a year in interest to service.
+But if you have $1 million in cash, you'll be solvent for the next 20 months, assuming no other income is received.

-The idea behind these ratios is to provide guidance for a typical person who goes through a typical arc of accumulating debt in the first half of his/her career and paying down debt in the second half of his/her career.
+The idea behind these ratios is to provide guidance for a typical person who goes through a typical arc of accumulating debt in the first half of his/her career.
+Then paying down debt in the second half of his/her career.

 The goal is to not have to ever sell anything during a downturn due to a liquidity crunch.
 Many people who held onto their stocks and real estate between 2008-2011 are doing just fine now.
 It's those who had to liquidate out of fear, a margin call, or a job loss who ultimately got hurt.

 Before we die, it would be nice to have zero debt.
 This way, there's one less organization to deal with when dispersing our wealth to family members and organizations we care about.
 But if you can't get to zero debt before death, then try your best to get to a 100% debt-to-cash ratio by retirement.

 Before Personal Capital, I had to log into eight different systems to track 25+ difference accounts to manage my finances on an Excel spreadsheet.
-Now, I can just log into Personal Capital to see how all my accounts are doing, including my net worth.
+Now, I can just log into Personal Capital to see how all my accounts are doing.
 I can also see how much I’m spending and saving every month through their cash flow tool.